SH.08 - Safety and Security

 SH.08.H – Police Crime Log Information

-Crime Log information is made available to anyone asking to see it at any Campus Police office.
-A hard copy of the Crime Log is located at each Campus Police office and is available upon request.
+Crime Log information is made available to anyone asking to see it at any TCC Police office.
+A hard copy of the Crime Log is located at each TCC Police office and is available upon request.
 The Crime Logis also available online.
 The only exceptions in the posting of crimes reported and/or investigated are:

 - If the disclosure is prohibited by law

 - If the disclosure would jeopardize the confidentiality of the victim

 Posting of crimes reported and/or investigated may be temporarily withheld in some cases if the release of information would:

 - Cause a suspect to flee or evade detection

 - Result in the destruction of evidence

 The information temporarily withheld from the log for any of the aforementioned justifications will be posted once the possibility of adverse or harmful effects are no longer likely to occur.

 The College community is also kept abreast of select incidents on campus and in the nearby community through the semi-monthly student newspaper, The Connection.
 Reporters from The Connection contact TCC Police for the crime log and schedule meetings to discuss cases of interest and Clery educational opportunities co-hosted by TCC Police throughout the year.